NamitaCN/Electronics_Sales_Data_Analysis_Pandas/README.md

 # pandas_data_science_task
-In this project, I used Python Pandas & Python Matplotlib to analyze and answer business questions of 12 months worth of sales data.
-The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.
+In this project, I used Python Pandas and Python Matplotlib to analyze and answer business questions based on 12 months' worth of sales data from an electronics store.

-Started by cleaning the data.
-Tasks during this section include:
+Data Overview
+The dataset contains hundreds of thousands of purchases.
+The data is broken down by month, product type, cost, purchase address, and more.
+Steps in the Project
+1. Data Cleaning

-Drop NaN values from DataFrame.
+Dropped NaN values from the DataFrame.
-Removing rows based on a condition.
+Removed rows based on specific conditions.
-Change the type of columns (to_numeric, to_datetime, astype).
+Changed data types using functions like to_numeric, to_datetime, and astype.
+2. Data Exploration
-Once I cleaned up the data a bit,  then I moved to the data exploration section.
-In this section I explored 5 high levels business questions related to the data:
+I explored the data to answer the following business questions:

 What was the best month for sales?
-How much was earned that month?
+Determined which month had the highest sales and the total earnings.

-Which city sold the most product?
+Which city sold the most products?
+Analyzed sales data by city to find the top-performing locations.

-What time should we display advertisements to maximize the likelihood of customer’s buying product?
+What time should we display advertisements to maximize sales?
+Investigated the time of purchase to find the best times for ads.

 What products are most often sold together?
+Identified product pairs frequently bought together.

 What product sold the most?
-Why do you think it sold the most?
-To answer these questions, I walked through many different pandas & matplotlib methods.
-They include:
+Why?
+Found the best-selling product and explored reasons for its popularity.

+3. Methods and Tools Used
+Concatenation of CSV files using pd.concat to create a single DataFrame.
-Concatenating multiple CSVs together to create a new DataFrame (pd.concat) Adding columns
+String parsing using .str to create new columns.
-Parsing cells as strings to make new columns (.str) Using the .apply() method
-Using groupby to perform aggregate analysis
+Applied functions to columns using .apply().
+Groupby for aggregate analysis.
-Plotting bar charts and line graphs to visualize our results Labeling the graphs
+Visualized results using bar charts and line graphs.
+Added labels and titles to graphs for better clarity.